top of page

 How many other substances are like this?
 Are they all like this?
 Is everything non-necessary like this?

 We can’t assume that because we “choose” to keep living in late modernity that it’s better.
 This is a kind of an inversion of the sour grapes phenomenon.
-Not: “I can’t have it, so it must be bad,” but, “I can’t stop doing it, so it must be good.”
+Not: “I can’t have it, so it must be bad,” but “I can’t stop doing it, so it must be good.”

 The deep distinction between the “junkie” and everyone else is “incidental-power-functional” (IPF).
-It’s a cultural motif that wasn’t (likely) engineered or intentionally disseminated, but it continues and it functions to reinforce power structures.
+It’s a cultural motif that wasn’t (likely) engineered or intentionally disseminated, but it continues, and it functions to reinforce power structures.

 Time and Stress

-When someone says, “it’s difficult to measure a second when waiting for the doctor vs chatting with a friend,” it’s like saying, “it’s difficult to measure an inch when you’re talking about the length of a needle that’s going to go into your muscle or a row of cold coins that belong to you.”
-The second is the unit of measurement.
+I heard someone say once, “It’s difficult to measure a second when waiting for the doctor," which is like saying, “It’s difficult to measure an inch when you’re talking about the length of a needle that’s going to go into your muscle."
+It's also difficult for a second to account for chatting with an old friend, or for an inch to account for a row of gold coins.
+A second, like an inch, is a unit of measurement.
 It is abstract.
 It’s clock time, or work time.
-The gittiness, like a skipping-stone of chatting with a friend or the dull, anxious ache of waiting at the doctors—that’s not abstract.
-It’s part of our phenomenal consciousness (i.e. it consists of phenomena, rather than abstract units or concepts).
+The gittiness of chatting with a friend or the dull, anxious ache of waiting at the doctors'—that’s not abstract.
+It’s part of our phenomenal consciousness (i.e., it consists of phenomena, rather than abstract units or concepts).
 It’s more appropriately what we’d call “real.”
-It’s “concrete” in the sense that it is experiential.
-We’re communicated to about it by our senses (antiseptic smell and bleak décor of the doctor’s office, inappropriately upbeat or sentimental music from the receptionist desk; the dimples in a friend’s cheeks as they stifle a smile at a risqué comment, a burst of laughter).
-All that stuff is experience, it’s real time.
+We’re communicated to about it by our senses (antiseptic smell and bleak décor of the doctor’s office with inappropriately upbeat or sentimental music from the receptionist desk; the dimples in a friend’s cheeks as they stifle a smile at a risqué comment, a crackle of laughter).
+All that stuff is concrete experience; it’s real time.
 Seconds, like inches, are always abstract.

 In reality, experiential “time” (friend chatting, waiting for a doctor, listening to music, watching a dog play, working a mind-numbing job, being stuck in traffic, swimming) is not time—it is change that time as a construct is trying (often obliquely) to measure.
+Interestingly, in moments of intense pain or pleasure, these means of quantification often lose their grip.
+We experience being "outside time."

 Comments